OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

 Summary:

-* first test the most basic of environments:  1 user, enough times to get an average
+* First test the most basic of environments:  1 user, enough times to get an average.
-* re-use the scenario to obtain an access_token using `include-scenario`
+* Re-use the scenario to obtain an access_token using `include-scenario`.
-* it's generally OK to use demo-data identifiers (the user's UUID) - though it couples the test to the demo-data, it will provide consistent results.
+* It's generally OK to use demo-data identifiers (the user's UUID) - though it couples the test to the demo-data, it will provide consistent results.
-* give each request a clear, semantic `label`.
+* Give each request a clear, semantic `label`.
 This will be used later in pass-fail criteria.

 Testing collections